ercrema/bayesian_spd/README.md

 ```

 ### Note
 The `nimbleCarbon` package includes the key function for all Bayesian analysis carried out in the manuscript.
-The package is currently on a github repo and the following command is required for the installation of a version required to reproduce the results and figures:
+The package is currently on a github repo and the following command is required for installing the specific version used to generate results and figures:

 ```
 library(devtools)